larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 55:39
 **Early in the night we have more phase one and phase two lighter sleep.
 And then we go into our deeper phase three and phase four sleep.
 55:45
 And then we return to phase one, two, three, four.
-So all night, you're going through these ultradian rhythms of stage one, two, three, four, 55:52 one, two, three, four, it's repeating**.
+So ==all night, you're going through these ultradian rhythms of stage one, two, three, four, 55:52 one, two, three, four, it's repeating**==.
 Most people perhaps know that.
 Maybe they don't.
 55:57
-But **you wake up in the morning, these ultradian rhythms continue.
-And it turns out that we are optimized 56:04 for focus and attention within these 90 minute cycles so that at the beginning of one of these 90 minute cycles 56:10 maybe you sit down to learn something new or to engage in some new challenging behavior, for the first five or 10 minutes of one of those cycles
+But **==you wake up in the morning, these ultradian rhythms continue.
+And it turns out that we are optimized 56:04 for focus and attention within these 90 minute cycles so that at the beginning of one of these 90 minute cycles== 56:10 maybe you sit down to learn something new or to engage in some new challenging behavior, ==for the first five or 10 minutes of one of those cycles
 56:18
 it's well-known that the brain and the neural circuits and the neuromodulators are not going to be optimally tuned 56:24 to whatever it is you're trying to do.
 But as you drop deeper into that 90 minute cycle your ability to focus and to engage in this DPO process
 56:32
-and to direct neuroplasticity and to learn is actually much greater.
+and to direct neuroplasticity and to learn is actually much greater==.
 And then you eventually pop out of that 56:39 at the end of the 90 minute cycle.
 So these cycles are occurring in sleep and these cycles are occurring in wakefulness.**
 56:45
 And all of those are governed by this seesaw of alertness to calmness that we call the autonomic nervous system.
 56:51
-So **if you want to master and control your nervous system, regardless of what tool you reach to, 56:57 whether or not it's a pharmacologic tool or whether or not it's a behavioral tool or whether or not it's a brain machine interface tool, 57:04 it's vitally important to understand that your entire existence is occurring 57:09 in these 90 minute cycles, whether or not you're asleep or awake.
-And so you really need to learn how to wedge into 57:16 those 90 minute cycles**.
+So **==if you want to master and control your nervous system==, regardless of what tool you reach to, 56:57 whether or not it's a pharmacologic tool or whether or not it's a behavioral tool or whether or not it's a brain machine interface tool, 57:04
+==it's vitally important to understand that your entire existence is occurring 57:09 in these 90 minute cycles, whether or not you're asleep or awake.
+And so you really need to learn how to wedge into 57:16 those 90 minute cycles==**.
 And for instance, it would be completely crazy and counterproductive 57:21 to try and just learn information while in deep sleep by listening to that information because you're not able to access it.
 57:28
 It would be perfectly good, however, to engage in a focused bout of learning each day.
 57:34
-And **now we know how long that focused bout of learning should be, it should be at least one 90 minute cycle.
+And **now we know how long that ==focused bout of learning should be==, it should be ==at least one 90 minute cycle==.
 57:39
-And the expectation should be that the early phase of that cycle is going to be challenging.
-It's going to hurt.**
+And the expectation should be that ==the early phase of that cycle is going to be challenging.
+It's going to hurt==.**
 57:45
 It's not going to feel natural.
 It's not going to feel like flow.
 But that you can learn and the circuits of your brain that are involved
 57:51